antonisdim/haystac/docs/index.rst

 Mapdamage analysis
 ------------------

 If our samples are ancient we can use mapDamage to estimate the level of deamination in the reads that have aligned to any taxon in our database.
-For that we can use the `mapdamage` module of haystack.
+For that we can use the `mapdamage` module of haystac.
 The mapDamage analysis will be performed on the subset of reads that have been uniquely assigned to a taxon through the dirichlet process.
-This module can be either run independently or after the `haystack reads` module.
+This module can be either run independently or after the `haystac reads` module.

 Here is an example command